THE KEY TO THE BIBLE, INSTRUCTOR - 5th SESSION

 THE COVENANTS

-· A covenant describes a relationship in terms of obligations, consequences, and guarantees - much the same as a contract.
+· A covenant describes a relationship in terms of obligations, consequences, and guarantees, much the same as a contract.
 Its provisions were divinely imposed and were therefore nonnegotiable and unchangeable.
 Human covenants were very common in Old Testament times and therefore were an easily understood concept through which God revealed His plans.
 The connection between Christ and the covenants is seen in both the O.T. and N.T.
 Isaiah, speaking of the coming Messiah says in Isa.49:8, "I will preserve thee, and give thee for a covenant of the people."
-In Malachi 3:1, God says, "and the Lord whom you seek will suddenly come to His temple [quoted in Mt.11:10], and the messenger of the covenant in whom you delight, behold He is coming…" In Zechariah's prophecy concerning the Messiah (Lk.1:72-73), His coming is "to show the mercy promised to our fathers; and to remember his holy covenant; the oath that He swore to our father Abraham."
-Christ is at the heart of all the covenants because redemption is the unifying theme of the Bible.
+In Malachi 3:1, God says, "and the Lord whom you seek will suddenly come to His temple [quoted in Mt.11:10], and the messenger of the covenant in whom you delight, behold He is coming…" In Zechariah's prophecy concerning the Messiah (Lk.1:72-73), his coming is "to show the mercy promised to our fathers; and to remember his holy covenant; the oath that He swore to our father Abraham".
+Christ is at the heart of all the covenants because redemption is the unifying theme.

 CHRIST IN THE COVENANTS